kbecerra21/The-Role-of-Race-and-Mental-Illness-Diagnosis-on-Stigmatization-of-Homeless-Individuals-kvbecerra/research-assessment.md

 - Making excellent use of markdown features to create a polished final product
 - Having a maximally reproducible and dynamic manuscript
-- Fully committing to best practices for version control and GitHub integration/organization
+- Fully committing to best practices for version control and GitHub integration/organization Given the the fact that i had to start my project from pretty much Zero i only was able to created 2 tables in the qmd file and 1 plot this was only to test one of the main affects that I predicted in my hypothesis.
+I ran a couple more test and created more plots in the final_data_cleaning.rmd file.
+This could be use for summarizing the results and at some point were part of my qmd file in chuck codes but due to the circumstances I was not able to put them back in or refine them like they were before.
 ## Grading

 All final projects are graded by Dr. Dowling.
 You will see your grade on Canvas separated into two categories: objective points and engagement points.